adhirajj/safesteps/README.md

 - **Turn-by-Turn Directions**: Users can get directions to the closest HELP phone with a single tap, using geolocation to guide them directly to the nearest station in emergencies.

 ### Virtual Escort
-- **Walk with Friends or Campus Safety**: Share your live location with friends, family, or campus security for a virtual escort on your route.
+- **Walk with Friends and Family**: Share your live location with friends and family for a virtual escort on your route.
+- **Request an Escort from Campus Security**: Call a UMass security professional directly through the app to escort you in person to your destination, adding an extra layer of security and peace of mind.
 - **Check-in Notifications**: Set periodic check-ins that trigger notifications if missed, automatically sending an alert to a designated contact or campus safety if needed.

 ### Real-Time Emergency Alerts